iqis/rty/README.md

 ```

 ## Example
 The `rty` package is mainly designed to be used unattached to avoid masking names from other packages.
-If you do not want to refer to `rty` functions with qualified name, use `r rty::with_rty()`
+If you do not want to refer to `rty` functions with qualified names, use `r rty::with_rty()`

 ### Repository & Credentials